soypat/go-presentx/README.md

 ## About the syntax highlighting changes
 * No auto-rendering while editing

 * Uses the lightweight [prism.js](https://prismjs.com/) for syntax highlighting

 * Change code style by replacing `static/prism.css` with one from prism.js' site and modifying it to fit your needs (see [css config section](#prism-css-config))

 * Press <kbd>CTRL</kbd> while in editable code block to re-render all syntax

+* Issue with the caret being invisible at times and sometimes appearing to be on the next line
 ## Prism CSS config

 Non-default settings listed: